SAP-samples/build-apps-enablement/BuildShow/251_TA_BTP-Build_Code_Using-Joule/251-4_Create_Backend_Logic_with_Joule.md

 ![](./Images/251-4_Screenshot_35.png)

 Have a closer look at the generate code.
-It even includes ssome checks if the customer has enough points for the redemption.
+It even includes some checks if the customer has enough points for the redemption.

 > **Note:**